itsbinay/HKUST-Robotics-SoftwareTut-2019/Tutorial 2 - PWM/Tutorial 2 Notes and Classwork.md

 - This creates an infinite looping counter and a series of pulses at a ***reduced*** frequency compared to the MCU clock
 - Essentially this is a clock divider
 - The prescaler_frequency = clock_frequency / (prescaler + 1)
-- The output of the prescaler defines the smallest unit of time for the rest of the Timer (T_unit)
+- The output of the prescaler defines the smallest unit of time for the rest of the Timer (T_unit = 1/prescaler_frequency)

 Every pulse on the output of the prescaler increments the main counter.
 In a similar fashion to the Prescaler Counter, it resets on the tick after the **Auto-Reload Value**
 - Again, this creates a infinitely looping counter with a